Lenses.io: Review, pricing, and best alternatives in 2026

 Functionalities

 The SQL Studio is consistently the most praised aspect of Lenses.io in practitioner reviews.
 Juan Luis d. on G2 (November 2025) described it as "providing a straightforward way to troubleshoot problem cases and check topic metrics," with the broader UI characterised as "accessible for both experienced individuals as well as those who are not very familiar with Kafka development."
+Community discussion on r/apachekafka echoes this: engineers highlight that SQL Studio lowers the barrier for team members who are not comfortable with Kafka's internal mechanics, replacing the need to search through millions of raw JSON, Avro, or Protobuf payloads with familiar query syntax.

 The topology and lineage view is the second most cited strength.
 In multi-cluster environments where teams need a single pane of glass across producers, topics, connectors, and consumers, the topology view reduces the operational overhead of maintaining that picture manually.

 The limitations are equally consistent across reviews.
 The ACL management interface has not advanced meaningfully across major releases: one unnamed G2 reviewer from the retail sector noted that version 6 "introduced a new interface, but the same issues remain: the ACLs listing is still too basic."
 Bug resolution is perceived as slow, with Juan Luis d. noting "ongoing bugs within Lenses that remain unresolved, highlighting a potential lack of responsiveness in bug fixes."
+One practitioner on r/apachekafka put it more directly: "I often felt like a QA for Lenses developers as a customer and it was exhausting."

 Schema Registry integration exists but was described by Berta m. on G2 (November 2025) as "not entirely optimal" in terms of schema inference accuracy.